longlines-novel/longlines-novel.github.io/_tabs/reviews.md

 ---
 # the default layout is 'page'
-icon: fas fa-comments
+icon: fas fa-newspaper
 layout: page
-order: 2
+order: 3
 ---

 ## A title here